geoschem/HEMCO/docs/source/hco-ref-guide/hemco-config.rst

    Root folder of meteorology data files that are needed for HEMCO extensions.
 Usually this is a subdirectory of :option:`ROOT`.

+.. option:: GCAPSCENARIO:

+   Specifies the future scenario when using GCAP meteorology.

+   Default value: :literal:`not used`

+.. option:: GCAPVERTRES

+   Specifies the number of vertical levels for GCAP meteorology.

+   Default value: :literal:`47`

 .. option:: MODEL